umbertoghio/expo-custom-updater/README.md

     ....
 ```

 ## Full setup with App State Change listener

 This allows to check for updates when user returns into the app after some time.
 You can set the following options in the class constructor:
-a custom interval (default is 5 minutes) by setting minRefreshSeconds in the cosntructor.

 * minRefreshSeconds Do not check for updates before minRefreshSeconds from the last check (default 300)
 * showDebugInConsole Show what the library is doing in the console (default false)
-* beforeCheckCallback Callback functionn before the check, useful to show a loading screen
+* beforeCheckCallback Callback function before the check, useful to show a loading screen
-* afterCheckCallback Callback functionn after the check, useful to hide a loading screen if no updates are available.
+* afterCheckCallback Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).

-Note:
-You can read activity logs from customUpdater.updateLog (array of strings)
-Expo does not support OTA updates from development.
-It is useful to compile an APK and do final tests by loading it to device (adb install xxx.apk) and playing with expo publish

 ```JavaScript
 export default class App extends React.Component {